Measles (rubeola, 9-day measles) is a highly contagious viral infection that causes various symptoms and a

 Secondary bacterial infections, such as pneumonia (especially in infants) or a middle ear infection (otitis media), occur fairly often.
 Rarely, blood platelet levels become so low that the child bruises and bleeds.

 In healthy, well-nourished children, measles is rarely serious.
 However, secondary bacterial infections, particularly pneumonia, can occasionally be fatal.
 In rare cases, subacute sclerosing panencephalitis—a serious complication of measles—occurs months to years later, resulting in brain damage (see see Subacute Sclerosing Panencephalitis (SSPE)).

-Measles vaccine, one of the routine immunizations of childhood, is given between 12 and 15 months of age (see see Vaccinating Infants and Children) but can be given to children as young as 6 months during a measles outbreak.
+Measles vaccine, one of the routine immunizations of childhood, is given between 12 and 15 months of age (see see Childhood Vaccination Schedule) but can be given to children as young as 6 months during a measles outbreak.
 Children (and adults) who are exposed to measles and do not have immunity may be protected by vaccination within 3 days of exposure.
 Pregnant women and infants younger than 1 year should not receive the vaccine in a non-outbreak situation and instead are given measles immune globulin for protection.